jparkerh/c2-programmer-arduino/README.md

 CK Pin 11
 ```

+### Verify dependencies

+1. ensure that you have both python and VSCode installed on your machine
+1. install the platformio IDE extension in VSCode
-Build and upload the correct firmware for the Arduino you have.
+1. build and upload the correct firmware for the Arduino you have.
 If you have a mega, use the "mega" environment in PlatformIO IDE.

 ### Installing python EFM8 client